 “Our conservation practices put organic matter and nutrients back into the soil,” Jon said “Organic matter retains moisture, so it’s not lost to evaporation and erosion.
 As it decays, the matter releases nutrients that are available for the next plants.
 When I used to plow and disk, I was trying to get rid of organic matter because I thought it created issues.
 Now I want as much as I can in the soil.”

 Hard work pays off

 In recognition of their conservation work, the Texas State Soil and Water Conservation Board and the Association of Texas Soil and Water Conservation District awarded J&K Whatley Farms with the 2020 Conservation Farmer title.

-It’s an honor their lender, Texas Farm Credit, believes they richly deserve.
+An honor Texas Farm Credit believes they richly deserve.
 “The Whatleys are good-hearted people who have a passion for farming and strive to be good stewards of the land,” said Texas Farm Credit Branch Manager Jason Floyd.

 Jon and Kelly have financed farmland and operating expenses with Texas Farm Credit since 2013.
 “We couldn’t do what we do without them,” said Kelly, who manages the farm’s bookkeeping.
 “When we’ve needed to buy different equipment, such as a vertical tillage tool, they’ve always been supportive.”

 Looking ahead, the Whatleys believe farming with conservation in mind makes both good business and long-term sense.
 “Yes, we want healthy soil and clean water and air right now, and also for the next generation,” Kelly said.
 “But there’s a financial component, too.
 We’re saving money and fuel when we spend less time tilling on a tractor, which means less wear-and-tear on our equipment.”